manoa-osss/manoa-osss.github.io/_pages/code-of-conduct.md

 involved in mOSSs, be that leaders, members, individuals seeking help, people prospecting whether to join, or one time volunteers.

-This code does not exhaust all unacceptable behavior, but instead serves as the foundation for which the community of the mOSSs is built upon.
+This code does not exhaust all unacceptable behavior, but instead serves as the foundation for which the mOSSs community is built upon.
 A foundation that is built out of respect and compassion for each other, in order to enrich the technical community that we participate in.

+The Manoa Open Source Society takes pride in the fact that we will not sacrifice the well-being of the minority for the comfort of the majority.

 It is evey member's responsibility to help build a community that fosters feelings of inclusion for all individuals.